kyleclo/legacy_kyleclo_github_io/_posts/2016-12-28-deriving-the-backpropagation-algorithm.md

 Here are some notes containing step-by-step derivations of the backpropagation algorithm for neural networks.

-This post assumes the reader is already familiar with neural networks and is comfortable with calculus and linear algebra; this content serves more as a reference than as an introduction to the subject.
+This post serves more as a reference than as an introduction to the subject.
+It assumes the reader is already familiar with neural networks and is comfortable with differentiation and matrix algebra.

 Regarding notation:

-- All vectors are column vectors unless otherwise specified
+- All vectors are column vectors unless otherwise specified.
-- The notation $g(x)$ for $g: \mathbb{R} \to \mathbb{R}$ and $x$ is a vector or matrix means the function is being applied element-wise
+- The notation $g(x)$ for scalar function $g: \mathbb{R} \to \mathbb{R}$ and vector or matrix $x$ means the function is being applied element-wise.

 <hr>